In This Article

 Monitor user activity

 In addition to encrypting data and installing exploit kits, most ransomware attacks create events that can be monitored in order to help detect and block anomalous data-centric activities.
 For example, the script may try to create new privileged accounts, or access privileged accounts in an atypical manner.
-These days, there are a number of data-centric auditing solutions that can detect and respond to events that match a pre-defined threshold condition and then execute a custom script in response.
-For example, to identify Locky attacks you could create a script which will fire an alert when x number of files and file extensions are renamed within a given time-frame, and then respond by disabling user accounts, revoking permissions, changing the firewall settings, shutting down the affected servers, and/or anything else that might help to stop the attack from spreading.
+These days, there are a number of data-centric auditing solutions that can detect and respond to events that match a pre-defined threshold condition, and then execute a custom script in response.
+For example, to identify Locky attacks you could create a script that will fire an alert when x number of files and file extensions are renamed within a given time frame, and then respond by disabling user accounts, revoking permissions, changing the firewall settings, shutting down the affected servers, and/or anything else that might help to stop the attack from spreading.